All Episodes

 And folks, that is saying something.

-That is hurt is exactly right.
+That is, Hurt is exactly right.

-Mexico is their economy's growing at 5.5%.
+Mexico is, their economy is growing at 5.5%.

-The notion that Hispanics will come here and will vote Democrat for the opportunity to uh be taken care of, to be installed into the welfare system.
+And another thing about the Hispanic vote, the notion that Hispanics will come here and will vote Democrat for the opportunity to be taken care of, to be installed into the welfare system.

 You have to think that if Hispanics would be happy with the subsistence existence the Democrats offer, they stayed in Mexico.

-So there are a lot of myths here that are that are blowing up right in front of our eyes, and it's not good news for the Democrats.
+So there are a lot of myths here that are blowing up right in front of our eyes.

 It isn't good news.